msfussell/dapr-demos/hardened/README.md

      http://localhost:3500/v1.0/invoke/app1/method/ping
 ```

-> In this configuration, all invocations that are not explicitly permitted in Dapr access policy will be denied!
+> In this configuration, all invocations that are not explicitly permitted in Dapr access policy are denied!

 ### Components

-Just like in case of invocation, access to components in Dapr is also driven by configuration.
+Just like service invocation, access to components in Dapr is driven by configuration.
 The [state store](./deployment/hardened/state.yaml) component in this demo is scoped to only be accessible by `app2`:

 ```yaml
 scopes: